ID2221KTH/id2221kth.github.io/assignments.md

 permalink: /assignments/
 ---
 <p align="justify">
-The course consists of five tasks as listed below:
+The course consists of five tasks as listed below.
+All the assignments should be done in groups of two/three students.
 <br>
 <h3>Task1</h3>
 Task1 has five sets of review questions, one set of questions per week.
-Students will work on this task individually and have one week to answer them.
 This assignment is a pass/fail task.<br>
 <ul>
 <li><b>TBA</b></li>
 </ul>